Inguro-OU/war-of-memes/GAMEPLAY.md

 - Players may create their own cards and bring them to the game.
 - Each card’s backside may list the topic.
-- Players can draw from another player’s deck instead of the main deck.
+- Players can draw from another player’s rather than the main deck.
-- Recommended tool: Use [Custom GPT to refine your ideas](https://chatgpt.com/g/g-676ec9d174608191a176779173a7a9e2-idea-refiner-for-debiased-self) before writing them on a card.
+- Recommended tool: Use [Custom GPT to refine your ideas](https://chatgpt.com/g/g-676ec9d174608191a176779173a7a9e2-idea-refiner-for-war-of-memes) before writing them on a card.

 ### **14. Create Cards on the Fly**

 - Players can express their ideas by writing them on a new card mid-game.
-We recommend for each player to create a new card if they disagree with a given idea to explain their position in a short clear way.
+We recommend that each player create a new card if they disagree with a given idea to explain their position in a short, clear way.
 - Any card in play must have **at least one player** validating it as true.
 Otherwise, it goes to the **“Graveyard.”**
-- Others can declare their opinion as **True or False** (via truth figures or verbally).
+- Others can declare their opinion **True or False** (via truth figures or verbally).
-- Players can choose whether they **allow** or **prohibit** their name to appear on new cards (e.g., “Edward misunderstands confirmation bias”).
+- Players can choose whether to **allow** or **prohibit** their name from appearing on new cards (e.g., “Edward misunderstands confirmation bias”).

 ### **15. End Game With a Donation Card**